3 Things You Can Do If Your Partner Is An Alcoholic

 Stage 3: Middle Alcoholism

-Alcohol tolerance and dependence usually develop at this stage, causing a person to drink more and more.
+Alcohol tolerance and dependence usually develop at this stage, causing your partner to drink more.
 Any attempt to stop drinking is usually met with withdrawal symptoms.

 Stage 4: Late Alcoholism

-By this time, your loved one may already have an alcohol addiction.
-They are either in the process of spiraling downward or have already “hit rock bottom” as they suffer from the consequences of their drinking behavior.
+By this stage, your loved one may already have an alcohol addiction.
+They’re either in the process of spiraling downward or have already “hit rock bottom.”

 Some signs of late alcoholism include: